ourcodingclub/ourcodingclub.github.io/_tutorials/etiquette.md

 dev.off()
 ```

-Note that you can also save the outputs of your analysis with the use of another package `ggsave`, and you can refer to the end of <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">this data visualization tutorial</a> for an example of how to do so.
+Note that you can also save the outputs of your analysis with the use of another package `ggsave`, and you can refer to the end of [this data visualization tutorial](https://ourcodingclub.github.io/2017/01/29/datavis.html) for an example of how to do so.

 <a name="syntax"></a>